 Now we have so much more of time on our hands, we can be more mindful of our friends, family and neighbours which is lovely but cooking continues to be my solace and I’m taking my time.
 I’m reminding myself of happier times – when we could travel – by designing simple menus that remind me of a particular culinary experience.
 Last Sunday, my head was on a Greek Island and our late lunch was similarly themed.
 It included this super simple salad of blanched broccoli with chopped sun-dried tomatoes and shallots dressed in a Greek honey and lemon dressing and garnished with toasted almonds and a scattering of the smoked chilli flakes I found in Corfu last spring.
 Here’s the recipe.

 400g Tenderstem broccoli, each stem trimmed and cut in half

-80g sun-dried tomatoes, drained and roughly chopped
+80g sun-soaked tomatoes, drained and roughly chopped

 60g shallots, finely chopped